kmdouglass/kmdouglass.github.io/posts/create-a-custom-raspbian-image-with-pi-gen-part-2.rst

-In my `previous post`_, I discussed how to setup user accounts and locales in a custom Raspbian image using pi-gen. In this follow-up post, I will discuss the main problems that I want to solve: automatically configuring the network and ssh on a new Raspberry Pi without a terminal.
+In my `previous post`_, I discussed how to setup user accounts and locales in a custom Raspbian image using pi-gen. In this follow-up post, I will discuss the main problems that I want to solve: automatically configuring the wireless network and ssh on a new Raspberry Pi without a terminal attached directly to the Pi.

 Set up the wireless network
 ===========================